Katzeee/Notes/about-programing/ubuntu-cuda-install-vcpkg.md

 Total elapsed time: 459.6 ms
 ```

-if you failed, you can try to config the environment variables, but the author said it is fixed.
+If you failed, you can try to config the environment variables, but the author said it is fixed.

 > https://github.com/microsoft/vcpkg/issues/8247